 - If possible, place the filter and extraction system right behind other systems, machines or walls.

-- Adjust the suction power to your actual requirement!
-Often a reduction of the suction power by 10 % have a positive effect on the noise level und saves lots of additional energy.
+- Adjust the extraction power to your actual requirement!
+Often a reduction of the extraction power by 10 % have a positive effect on the noise level und saves lots of additional energy.

 - Choose your capturing element optimally – sharp edges, high flow rates and turbulences cause unpleasant noise development and worsen the extraction result enormously.